ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - $AA^{-1} = A^{-1}A = I  $
   - $(AB)^{-1} = B^{-1}A^{-1}$ - need to invert the order when bring outside of the parentheses
     - (ABC)^{-1} = C^{-1}B^{-1}A^{-1}
+- `singular`
+  - a matrix that is **not invertible**
+  - non-square matrices
+  - row of zeros, col of zeros
+  - determinant is zero
 - `orthogonal matrix`
   - square matrix whose inverse is its transpose
   - $AA^{\top} = A^{\top}A = I  $